 Elihu Root (1845-1937) was President Roosevelt's second secretary of state and a respected figure in the Republican Party.
 After the outbreak of World War I he criticised President Wilson's policy of neutrality.
 He was an importahnt contender for the 1916 Republican presidential nomination.
 After entering the War, the United tates was concerned about Russia which was an importabt part of the Allied war effort.
 American officials were not only concerned about Russia quitting the War, but the possibility that the Russians could join the Central Powers.
 President Wilson asked Root to head a commission to Russia and determine how the United states could aid the new Provisional Government which had replaced the Tsaris regimes.
 It was an arduous assignment for the 72-year old Root.
 The Commision had quite an eclectic composition.
 The Commission consisted of labor leader James Duncan, socialist Charles Edward Russell, General Hugh L. Scott, Admiral James H. Glennon, New York financeer Samuel R. Bertron, John Mott, and Charles Richard Crane.
 They traveled to Vladivostok where American supplies were being delivered.
 The Commission was given the Tsar's train o travel over the country.
 Root was not impressed by ehat he saw in Russia which was beginnining to desintegrate under relentless German pressure.
 His conclusion that the Russians "are sincerely, kindly, good people but confused and dazed."
 He made it clear that while the United States was prepared to grant war loans, this would only be done if Russia remained in the War.

 The Germans after stopping the Russians, launched a major offensive.
 This was the stroke that shattered the Russian Army.
-It shattered as Russia began to descend into civil war.
+And because of the Bolshevik actions, Russia began to descend into civil war.

 The first Communist state was of course the Soviet Union.
 The Revolution was a reaction to the huge losses, government incompetence, and privations of World War I (1914-18), in which the Russian people, suffered greviously.
 The Bolsheviks emerged victorious against a democratic Provisional Government (1917).
 The Russian Revolution is often described as a result of social forces that had been developing for centuries.
 A strong case can be made for the Revolution as a coupd'état that may have never occurred without the leadership of Lenin.
 [Pipes] The Germans allowed Lenin who was in Switzerland to cross their territory in a sealed railway car.
 Hecarrived in Petrograd (April 1917).
 His demands for "peace, land, and bread" resonated with the Russian people, especially the Petrigrad Soviet with was not faorably disposed toward the liberal duma and Kerensky Government.
 Lenin and his allies demanded "all power to the Soviets".
 As the situation in Petrograd deteriorated, General Kornilov attempted to seize power.
 This backfired when his troops mutinied.
 The Bolsheviks then moved on the Provisional Government (November 7).
 They arrested members if the Provisional Government they could find and seized power in the name of the Soviets.